zama-ai/concrete/docs/tutorial/floating_points.md

 ## As intermediate values

-**Concrete Compile**, which is used for compiling the circuit, doesn't support floating points at all.
+**Concrete-Compile**, which is used for compiling the circuit, doesn't support floating points at all.
 However, it supports table lookups.
 They take an integer and map it to another integer.
 It does not care how the lookup table is calculated.
 Further, the constraints of this operation are such that there should be a single integer input and it should result in a single integer output.

-As long as your floating point operations comply with those constraints, **Concrete Numpy** automatically converts your operations to a table lookup operation:
+As long as your floating point operations comply with those constraints, **Concrete-Numpy** automatically converts your operations to a table lookup operation:

 ```python
 import concrete.numpy as cnp